jjallaire/sparklingwater/README.md

     ## 10  19.2     6 167.6   123  3.92 3.440 18.30     1     0     4     4
     ## # ... with more rows

 The use case we'd like to enable is calling the H2O algorithms and feature transformers directly on Spark DataFrames that we've manipulated with dplyr.
-This is indeed supported by the SparklingWater package.
+This is indeed supported by the Sparkling Water package.
 Here though we'll just convert the Spark DataFrame into an H2O Frame to prove that it's possible:

 ``` r
 mtcars_hf <- h2o_frame(mtcars_tbl)